Kaushik4204/bathroom-pricing-engine/README.md

 ## Vector Memory (LLM-enhanced Context Retention)

-Store past interactions or renovation history using vector embeddings.
+Store past user interactions and renovation history using vector embeddings.

-This allows for smarter, more personalized pricing by remembering user preferences, recurring patterns, or frequently requested materials.
+This enables smarter, more personalized pricing by retaining preferences, frequently requested services, and contextual patterns from prior jobs.

 ---